therohk/hiberium/README.md

 8. Run the spring webapp from `Application.java` or `gradle bootRun`

+9. Explore the swagger api docs at `localhost:8080/hiberium/1.0/swagger-ui.html#`

-9. Start writing business logic and setup connection details in `application.properties`
+Start writing business logic and setup connection details in `application.properties`

 ### Features to be added soon.